 Quitting has some advantages worth considering.
 If you leave a job of your own accord, you will be able to frame your departure in a more positive way to future employers.

 If you resign, be sure to emphasize your willingness to work hard up until the date of your departure.
+Also, mention that you will maintain a positive attitude for the duration of your tenure with the company.
+Here are tips on how to resign gracefully.

 Another issue is income.
 If you don't have a job lined up before you quit, it may take a while to find another one.
 It's important to factor in finances when you're deciding whether to quit or not.
 Can you get by without a paycheck if it takes some time to find a new job?